cstahoviak/cherno-cpp/README.md

 ### Video #49: Using Libraries in C++
 - The ethos: If you download my repo from github, that repo should contain everything you need for it to compile and run.
-- This video: Learning to link against binaries
+- This video: Learning to link against binaries.
-- TODO: Didn't finish this video.
+-

 ### Video #50: Using Dynamic Libraries in C++
-- TODO:
+- Static linking happens at compile time.

 ### Video #51: Making and Working with Libraries in C++
 - TODO: